mingzheli-aibc/mingzheli-aibc.github.io/content/authors/admin/_index.md

     awarder: Southern University of Science and Technology
 ---

-I am an incoming US-equivalent Assistant Professor at Great Bay University (from Jan 2026).
+I am currently a US-equivalent Assistant Professor at Great Bay University.
 Previously, I was a Research Scientist at the Institute of High Performance Computing (IHPC), A*STAR in Singapore, where I led the blockchain research team.
 I received my Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST) in 2022, under Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/) and Prof. [Jin Zhang](https://jinzhang-sustech.github.io/).
 Prior to that, I received my B.E. in Communication Engineering from the Southern University of Science and Technology (SUSTech).

 My work explores blockchain interoperability, sharding protocols, security enhancements, and intelligent blockchain systems.
 I have spearheaded the development of a new Layer-1 blockchain (the [HeLa Network](https://helalabs.com/)) that launched its mainnet in 2024, and have published extensively in top journals and conferences.
 In recognition of my research and industry contributions, I was selected for **China’s national-level talent recruitment program** (Qiming Youth).
 I am also active in the research community, serving as a reviewer for numerous IEEE/ACM journals and conferences, and co-organizing workshops bridging blockchain and AI.